 I would like to make the case for reintroducing hares to the American diet.

 For starters, jacks are abundant — and there is no closed season on them in many states.
 That means you can shoot as many as you will eat, whenever you feel like it.
 And they freeze well.
-You should know that jackrabbits in hot weather are not nearly so tasty as those in the fall (the ones I used for the Sardinian stew were shot in a pear orchard in September), and summer jacks can sometimes be attacked by botfly, which leaves icky sores on the hare’s back but does not normally affect the meat; botflies also affect other game animals, but the flies are usually gone by the time hunting season rolls around.
+You should know that jackrabbits in hot weather are not nearly so tasty as those in the fall (the ones I used for the hare stew were shot in a pear orchard in September), and summer jacks can sometimes be attacked by botfly, which leaves icky sores on the hare’s back but does not normally affect the meat; botflies also affect other game animals, but the flies are usually gone by the time hunting season rolls around.

 Another reason to eat more jackrabbits and hares is because they are big.
 Really big.
 One black-tailed jackrabbit can feed four easily, and Holly and I got four meals out of two jackrabbit forelegs plus four hind legs.

 Still another pleasure of eating hares is their flavor.
 The dark meat is undeniably gamey, with an indescribable aroma and flavor that screams “wild.”
 It is not for everyone: One allegedly epicurean judge on Iron Chef turned her nose up at the wild hare she was served in “Battle Rabbit.”
 Keep in mind that snowshoe hares are very different — they are lighter in color and far milder, more like rabbit, actually.
-I like the lustiness of jackrabbit, however, especially with other strong flavors like the capers and saffron in the Sardinian stew.
+I like the lustiness of jackrabbit, however, especially with other strong flavors like the capers and saffron in the hare stew.
 A little goes a long way.

 Which is probably the best reason why eating more jackrabbits and hares is a good idea in these tough economic times.
 Like I said, we got many meals out of a little more than one hare.
 The reason is because the meat is so flavorful you can plunk a dollop of stew on a bowl of polenta, or couscous, or rice, and be perfectly happy.
 We ate most of a loaf of bread when we first sat down to eat this stew.
 The only domestic animal I can think of that even comes close to the depth of flavor of a wild hare is an old chicken.